busterwood/SqlGen/README.md

 For example you may wish to:

 * create C# classes for multiple tables by selecting multiple tables and the `C# Class` code generator
+* create procedures to select data by the primary and foreign keys by selecting multiple keys and the `Proc Get` code generator
 * create multiple insert, update and delete procs by selecting a table and multiple code generators

 ### Generated code